juhovh/tailguard/README.md

 PersistentKeepalive = 25
 ```

-Next you can open docker-compose.yml and modify it as follows:
+Next you can either add `-e TS_DEST_IP=10.1.0.1` if running directly, or open
+the docker-compose.yml and modify it as follows:

 ```
     environment:
-      - TS_DEST_IP=192.168.8.1
+      - TS_DEST_IP=10.1.0.1
 ```

 This will use the device wg0 and therefore the wg0.conf file for WireGuard.
 It